The Dark Side of the Moon

 There are 4 factors involved.

-1, The moon makes an elliptical path around the earth and goes faster we it is closest to the earth and moves ahead of its axial rotation.
-This allows us to see additional 7 degrees around the eastern and western edges of the moon.
+1, The moon makes an elliptical path around the earth and goes faster when closest to the earth and moves ahead of its axial rotation.
+(Axial and Orbital rotations take equal time) This allows us to see additional 7 degrees around the eastern and western edges of the moon.

 2, Moon's pole is tilted 6 degrees relative to the Earth's plane.
 For two weeks one pole of the moon tilts towards us and the next two weeks the other pole is tilted towards us.
 The pole that tilts, allows us to see additional area above the pole.